jgarcia60/readme-generator/Develop/exampleREADME.md

 ## Installation

-you can fork the github repo for this project
+You can fork this repo and use this code in your command line

 ## Usage

-You can use this as your own template for creating a README
+Use this as a template for how to create a README, or how to use Node.js and Inquirer to implement command line prompts

 ## Credits

-Jonathan Garcia worked on this project individually
+Jonathan Garcia worked on this by himself

 ## License